kzhdev/websocket_proxy/README.md

 ## Overview
 ZorroWebsocketProxy includes two components: a standalone proxy server excutable and a proxy client static library.
 The proxy server and client communicate with each other through shared memory ring buffers.

-The proxy server is spawned when the first client trying to open a Websocket connection.
-The server make sure there is only one server running.
+The proxy server is spawned when the first client trying to open a Websocket.
+The server makes sure that there is only one server running.
 If for any reason a second server is launched, it will shut itself down.
-The proxy server will keeps runing until all client instances are closed.
+The proxy server will keeps runing until the last client instances are closed.